muchemwal/crop_disease_model/README.md

 ### Ethical Considerations

-* **Risk**: While distinguishing between crop disease for {} is generally agreed to be a benign application of machine learning, harmful results can occur when the model attempts to classify images that don’t contain {} . for full list refer to https://github.com/muchemwal/crop_disease_model/blob/main/ETHICS.md
+* **Risk**: While distinguishing between crop disease for {} is generally agreed to be a benign application of machine learning, harmful results can occur when the model attempts to classify images that don’t contain {} .
+For the full list of ethical considerations refer to: https://github.com/muchemwal/crop_disease_model/blob/main/ETHICS.md
   * **Mitigation Strategy**: Avoid application on non {} images.